dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

 ## Conclusion

-In this article, we were able to make our app work offline and also load instantly.
-We were able to cache our dynamic data and serve the user the cached date when offline.
+In this article, we were able to make our app load instantly and work offline.
+We were able to cache our dynamic data and serve the user the cached data when offline.

 In the final part of this tutorial, we will cover how to enable push notifications, add web application manifest and our app to a user's homescreen.